kosmasgen/SQLDomainGen/README.md

 Building backend layers manually is repetitive and error-prone.

-SpringForge generates a production-ready Spring Boot backend in minutes directly from your SQL schema, including entities, DTO, mappers, repositories, services, controllers, Liquibase changelogs, and tests.
+SpringForge generates a production-ready Spring Boot backend directly from your SQL schema, including entities, DTO, mappers, repositories, services, controllers, Liquibase changelogs, and tests.

-It eliminates up to 75% of backend development time.
+It reduces backend development time by up to 75%.

 ## Quick Start